-Screen every pregnant person for and/or review prior diagnoses of depression, anxiety, suicidality, and tobacco, marijuana, alcohol, and other substance use at intake, at least every trimester, and at routine postpartum visits using a validated instrument(s), as recommended by the American Academy of Obstetricians and Gynecologists (ACOG) and the US Preventive Services Task Force (USPSTF); document in the medical record using structured data fields.
-Screening can be performed by another care team member as part of team-based care.
+Screen every pregnant person for and/or review prior diagnoses of depression, anxiety, suicidality, and tobacco, marijuana, alcohol, and other substance use at intake, at least every trimester, and at routine postpartum visits using a validated instrument(s); screening can be performed by another care team member as part of team-based care.
+Consider using culturally relevant screening tools if they are validated in your patient population (see Appendix...)

-- Depression (e.g., Edinburgh Postnatal Depression Scale or the Patient Health Questionnaire-2, -3, or-9) - Anxiety (e.g., Generalized Anxiety Disorder-2, -7) - Suicidality: (e.g., if positive on PHQ-9 or EPDS use C-SSRS, first and second questions of the Columbia Suicide Severity Rating Scale (C-SSRS), or the Ask Suicide-Screening Questions (ASQ) as well as current plans and any past attempts). - Bipolar Disorder: (e.g, MDQ, CIDI or other validated instrument) at a minimum screen at intake.
+• Depression (e.g., Edinburgh Postnatal Depression Scale or the Patient Health Questionnaire-2, -3, or-9)

+- Anxiety (e.g., Generalized Anxiety Disorder-2, -7) - Suicidality: (e.g., if positive on PHQ-9 or EPDS use C-SSRS, first and second questions of the Columbia Suicide Severity Rating Scale (C-SSRS), or the Ask Suicide-Screening Questions (ASQ) as well as current plans and any past attempts). - Bipolar Disorder: (e.g., MDQ, CIDI or other validated instrument) at a minimum screen at intake.
 Ensure screening for bipolar disorder is completed before beginning pharmacological therapy for depression or anxiety. - Tobacco, marijuana, alcohol (e.g., AUDIT-C), opioid use disorder and other substance use (e.g., single-item screener, ASSIST, DAST-10, single item cannabis and other drug use questions.)